thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="index_files/figure-html/unnamed-chunk-441-1.png" width="100%" style="display: block; margin: auto;" />

 It looks like there might be a relationship!
-Let's build an inferential model to examine the details of that that relationship:
+Let's build an linear regression model and use it inferentially to examine the details of that that relationship:

 ``` r